 Instead of dining out, plan to make a day of exploring the cuisine of another culture.
 Choose a new recipe online or during that library visit, then head out as a family to get the ingredients.
 Depending on the choice of cuisine, it may be necessary to shop at an ethnic grocery store in a rarely visited part of town -- many communities have fascinating enclaves that feel like visiting another country.
 The whole family can work together to craft a tasty meal while breaking out of the dinner-at-home rut.

 Don't live near the beach?
-Use kinetic or "magic" sand (just over $10 at Target) to build sand castles and sculptures.
+Use kinetic or "magic" sand ($10.69 at Target) to build sand castles and sculptures.
 It feels like wet sand but doesn't dry out or make a mess.
 If it's warm enough, activate the sprinklers and let kids enjoy a week of outdoor play.
 For food, channel the boardwalk by making hot dogs, candied apples, and grilled fish tacos.
 Enjoy a cold beer or look up recipes for fruity cocktails.

 Is there somewhere nearby that creates favorite drinks or food, such as chocolate?
 Book a tour for a behind-the-scenes look at how it's put together (check the website or call ahead to see if drop-ins are okay, or if visits need to be scheduled).
 It can be fascinating for children, who might think food just appears on grocery store shelves.
 Often tours are followed by free samples, so there might be a snack included in the deal.